dbnschools/moodle-theme_evolved/readme.md

 evolve-D
 ======================

 Evolve-D(earborn) encapsulates simplicity, function, and style as it unites many notable Moodle theme features into an evolved "More" theme.
-Evolve-D applies famed theme elements such as Google Fonts, My Courses dropdown, block icons, and a variety of other enhancements made popular in Essential and Aardvark Themes.
+Evolve-D applies famed theme elements such as custom frontpage, Google Fonts, My Courses dropdown, block icons, and a variety of other enhancements made popular in Essential and Aardvark Themes.
 The evolve-D theme's appeal comes from it's simple 2 column design, muted colors, and focus on displaying content and minimizing distractions.

 [Dearborn Public Schools](http://dearbornschools.org) is a K-12 school distict in Dearborn, Michigan.
 We designed and use evolve-D on our Moodle site.